rfarol/CS361-Sprint-Assignment-3/README.md

 https://www.youtube.com/watch?v=itRLRfuL_PQ

-For the output.csv, it should output to the directory after you close the Tkinter app
+For the input csv file, it needs to contain a header and columns containing two search words.
+If using Excel, keep them within the same cell and they must be separated by a semicolon (;).
+An example CSV file can be found within the repo called input.csv.